rsokl/Learning_Python/Python/Module1_GettingStartedWithPython/Jupyter_Notebooks.md

 conda list
 ```

-And look for the lines that starts with `jedi`
+And look for the line that starts with `jedi`

 ```
 jedi                      0.18.0